alexsullivan114/MaterialFitness/README.md

 - Add todays list in main fragment of drawer
     - Done
 - Add frame popup to edit current exercise stuff.
+- Add drop down for exercises that have too many sets
+- Add animation when clicking into an exercise
+- Add chart stuff for exercise page
+- Add Weight set units (what weight was that rep done in)
+- Add PRs